jasonkneen/UTiL/xp.ui/README.md

 For iOS, the module creates an actual `Ti.UI.iOS.NavigationWindow` and returns it and the flow continues like it would without *XP.UI*.

-For other platforms, it creates a regular `Ti.UI.Window`, but returns an intermediate object that exposes NavigationWindow-like methods like `open`, `close`, `openWindow` and `closeWindow`.
+For other platforms, it creates and returns an intermediate object that exposes `Ti.UI.iOS.NavigationWindow`-like `openWindow` and `closeWindow` methods.
+Two more `open` and `close` methods will act on the root window wrapped by the `NavigationWindow` tags, giving exact the same behavior as on iOS.

 Unless you pass `swipeBack: false` as an option, it will add a swipe-eventlistener to close the window when the user swipes to the right, like it does on iOS7.
 For Android, it add `slide_in_left` and `slide_out_right` enter/exit animations unless you pass `animated: false` as an option.